 Terner center for housing innovation, UC Berkeley

-The Terner Center has developed an interactive tool called the Housing Development Dashboard, consisting of both a policy calculator and a policy gauge the development calculator consists of a truncated version of a traditional pro forma that draws out six key factors identified as important influences on financial feasibility.
+The Terner Center demystifies how a developer uses a pro forma in Making It Pencil: The Math Behind Housing Development.
+In addition, the Terner Center has developed an interactive tool called the Housing Development Dashboard, consisting of both a policy calculator and a policy gauge the development calculator consists of a truncated version of a traditional pro forma that draws out six key factors identified as important influences on financial feasibility.
 The calculator allows users to estimate the likelihood that a developer will choose to build based on adjustments to each of the key factors.
 The policy gauge is designed to help users better understand the cumulative impact of housing policies on the development pipeline.

 For more information:

 - Inclusionary Housing Calculator 2.0 – Grounded Solutions Network

 - Creating Affordable Housing Out of Then Air: The Economics of Mandatory Inclusionary Zoning in New York City – NYU Furman Center

 - Inclusionary Housing: Creating and Maintaining Equitable Communities – Lincoln Institute for Land Policy

 - Pro formas can also help guide government when negotiating with developers, whether for profit or not for profit, as to the amount of subsidy required to provide a given level of affordability without undermining the projects financial feasibility. ↑

 - While both for-profit and not-for-profit developers rely on pro formas, details are likely to differ.
 Not-for-profits often have special missions, limited capital, and outsourcing requirements that affect their costs and “bottom line” requirements. ↑